anetschka/greek_scansion/code/README.md

 ## Transducer package

 This package contains the `fallbackTransducer` class, an HFST finite-state transducer.
 It takes a partly annotated hexameter string (e. g. -?? -- -- -- -? ??) and calculates its possible solutions.
-The transducer is accesible to the finite-state machines of the hAutomata package as a class member and it is called through its `apply` function.
+The transducer is accessible to the finite-state machines of the hAutomata package as a class member and it is called through its `apply` function.

 # Further code